What Can You Do With an Accounting Degree?

 Master’s student Franziska Griecci likes the fact that Bentley staff work with her to determine what you can do with an accounting degree.
 “They actually say to you, ‘There’s taxes, there’s auditing, there’s financial services.
 Which do YOU want to do?’”

 Inside the classroom, your professors offer you the most up-to-the-minute accounting practices.
 Outside the classroom, Bentley’s dedicated Graduate Career Services (GCS) staff can help give you a well-honed edge with which to tackle the job market.
-The GCS offers self-assessment tools, workshops, career fairs, online job databases like BentleyLink, and much more.
+The GCS offers self-assessment tools, workshops, career fairs, online job portals like Handshake, and much more.

 “Bentley is a great school with amazing educators that will work with you to ensure you are getting the most of this experience,” says Jelena Majkic MSA ’12, how a senior forensics associate at PricewaterhouseCoopers.
 “It won’t just give you the tools and skills you need for professional growth, but will give you a family, a strong support system that will be there for you if and when you need it.
 At Bentley, I became an accountant and part of a family.”